rudiniemeijer/t-higrow-esphome/README.md

 [BH1750 data sheet](http://www.mouser.com/ds/2/348/bh1750fvi-e-186247.pdf)

 ### ADC battery voltage
-Battery voltage is supplied to GPIO33.
-The ADC has a reference voltage of 1.1 V, giving a theoretical range of 0-1.1 V as input.
-However, [Espressiv states](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/adc.html#_CPPv425adc1_config_channel_atten14adc1_channel_t11adc_atten_t) that the input voltage should be in range 0.1 - 0.950 V for the maximum accurcy.
+Battery voltage is supplied to GPIO33, which is capable of reading an analog voltage using 12-bit analog to digital conversion.
+The ADC has a reference voltage of 1.1 V, giving a theoretical range of 0 - 1.1 V as input.
+However, [Espressiv states](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/adc.html#_CPPv425adc1_config_channel_atten14adc1_channel_t11adc_atten_t) that the input voltage should be in range 0.1 - 0.950 V for the maximum accuracy.
+Also, an internal attenuation of up to 11 dB can be used, that stretches the input range to 0.150 V - 2.450 V. As the lithium battery has an expected battery range from 0 to up to 5 volts while charging, a voltage divider with two 100k resistors is used, that divides the battery voltage in half.
+The formula used is VBATT = (VADC / 4.095) * 6.6 * VREF, where VADC is the measured voltage, VREF = 1.1 and VBATT is the calculated battery voltage in volts.

 | Description | Charging | Voltage |
 | ----------- | -------- | ------- |